-People might think you’re crazy if you want hit the roads during winter.
-But who wouldn’t go looney once they’ve experience the thrill of winter cycling?
+People might think you’re crazy if you want to hit the roads during winter.
+But who wouldn’t go looney once they’ve experienced the thrill of winter cycling?
 You will probably wimp out during the coldest hours of your first winter cycling days.
 But that’s fine, we understand.
-It takes time to figure out what makes winter cycling not only bearable, but fun.
+It takes time to figure out what makes winter cycling not only bearable but fun.

 If you are tough enough to enjoy winter cycling you can consider yourself something special; the number of winter cyclists is still few.
 Winter cycling gives us a totally different kind of satisfaction compared to a typical cycling experience.
 Read on to find out how simple staying safe, warm and badass during your winter cycling adventures can be.

 Yes, winter is probably not the most suitable season for your bicycle.
 Roads are often wet and icy.
 Rumour has it expensive carbon bikes will melt if ridden in foul weather.
 Many obstacles exist that fair-weather cyclists don’t have to endure, but these factors make the ride all the more worthwhile and exciting.
 These are the things that make you a ‘Rule #9’ cyclist.
 The intense ice-cold weather, the strong breeze of cold and damp air and the packs of ice along the road are some of the more hardcore perks of winter cycling.

 Many tremble at the thought of winter cycling.
 It is perceived as being dangerous, scary, impractical and difficult.
 In fact, many perceive it as a total waste of time.
 These are words often used to describe winter cycling; well, often used by those who haven’t tried pounding the pedals in the cold and wet of course.

 Contrary to what everyone thinks, winter cycling is (mostly) harmless.
 The worst thing that could happen to you is a little bruise or sprain.
 However, it is still advisable to be extra careful when riding your bike through the dark winter months.

 Don’t have a winter of cycling discontent.